AI, Inclusion and Talent Strategies of the Future

 • Why diversity in AI development is essential to mitigating bias and fostering true innovation.

 Faith Johnson is a seasoned HR executive with over 25 years of experience at Allegis Group and TEKsystems, where she currently leads global human resources, talent acquisition, and corporate social responsibility.
-Her expertise spans strategic HR leadership, employee relations, DEI initiatives, and building talent pipelines for a global tech services organization.
+Her expertise spans strategic HR leadership, employee relations, inclusion, and building talent pipelines for a global tech services organization.
 She also actively supports workforce development through board roles with Per Scholas and the One Love Foundation.

-John Lullen is a workforce inclusion strategist with over 12 years of experience at TEKsystems, where he currently leads Marketplace Inclusion initiatives that support clients in achieving workforce modernization, inclusive hiring, and supplier diversity goals.
-With a strong background in technology and talent services, he has held multiple leadership roles in operations, sales, and DEI strategy across various U.S. markets.
+John Lullen is a workforce inclusion strategist with over 12 years of experience at TEKsystems, where he currently leads Marketplace Inclusion initiatives that support clients in achieving workforce modernization, inclusive hiring, and supplier engagement goals.
+With a strong background in technology and talent services, he has held multiple leadership roles in operations, sales, and talent strategy across various U.S. markets.
 John also contributes to broader social impact efforts through advisory roles with Per Scholas, Experience Futures, and Blacks in Technology.

 Article written by MarketScale.